simpleinjector/Documentation/source/advanced.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

 Sometimes however you might want to apply a decorator unconditionally, but let the decorator act at runtime based on this contextual information.
-You can do this by injecting the **DecoratorPredicateContext** into the decorator's constructor as cam be seem in the following example:
+You can do this by injecting the **DecoratorContext** into the decorator's constructor as cam be seem in the following example:

 .. code-block:: c#

     public class TransactionCommandHandlerDecorator<T> : ICommandHandler<T> {
-        private readonly DecoratorPredicateContext decoratorContext;
+        private readonly DecoratorContext decoratorContext;
         private readonly ICommandHandler<T> decoratee;
         private readonly ITransactionBuilder transactionBuilder;

-        public TransactionCommandHandlerDecorator(DecoratorPredicateContext decoratorContext,
+        public TransactionCommandHandlerDecorator(DecoratorContext decoratorContext,
             ICommandHandler<T> decoratee, ITransactionBuilder transactionBuilder) {
             this.decoratorContext = decoratorContext;
             this.decoratee = decoratee;